About CCHL

 Accountabiliy

-CCHL is accountable to the Council through a number of mechanisms, including:
+CCHL is accountable to Council through a number of mechanisms, including:

 Negotiation of an annual Statement of Intent